IacopomC/iacopomc.github.io/_projects/2020-07-25-traffic-sign-classifier-project.md

 ---
 ### Shortcomings with the current pipeline
-A shortcoming could be the way fake data have been generated.
+A shortcoming could be the way fake data have been generated, using Keras of Tensorflow might end up with better data augmentation

 ---
 ### Possible improvements

-A possible improvement would be to use a different network architecture or change the dimensions of the Le-Net layers, graph validation and training error to better tune the hyperparameters and make sure the network doesn't overfit the data.
+- Use a different network architecture or change the dimensions of the Le-Net layers
+- Graph validation and training error to better tune the hyperparameters and make sure the network doesn't overfit the data.
+- Run the network for a higher number of *epochs* (if you have a big enough GPU)